 - Internet Service Providers (ISPs) are key stakeholders in the provision of IP services in India.
 Unlike almost all players in the telecom sector, members of ISPAI have the most extensive and rich experience in setting up and managing and providing services on IP networks.
-Several ISPs manage gigabits of bandwidth in their provision of services to their clients. - In stark contrast to DoT's guidelines that specify that ISPs can provide IPTV, TRAI's position paper treats cable operators and telecom access providers as the sole providers of IPTV services. - Neither cable operators nor telecom access providers have expertise or experience that make them automatic or unique candidates for provision of IPTV services which would require them to source new resources and enter into new partnerships. - It is poor economic regulation to limit the number or type of players or technologies in a nascent and emerging market like IPTV where no player can claim exclusive rights to provide services. - The fees paid for entry into telephony services by telecom operators cannot be a factor in limiting entry or competition in markets like IPTV which have little in common with any kind of telephony.

-- Cable operators and ISPs both of whom paid no fees for their non-exclusive licenses cannot be treated unequally when dealing with entry into new markets like IPTV.
+Several ISPs manage gigabits of bandwidth in their provision of services to their clients. - The fees paid for entry into telephony services by telecom operators cannot be a factor in limiting entry or competition in markets like IPTV which have little in common with any kind of telephony. - Cable operators and ISPs both of whom paid no fees for their non-exclusive licenses cannot be treated unequally when dealing with entry into new markets like IPTV.
 Instead TRAI should take the lead in incentivising ISPs to provide all manner of IP based services.
-This will allow ISP's to make a business case and redouble there efforts to spread their services. - IPTV markets must be open to all players who wish to enter the market. - IPTV presents no new issues regarding security, privacy etc that warrant a treatment different from that given to existing content providers - ISPs claims to provide IPTV and other services (e.g. internet telephony) are further reinforced by the fact that they are established license-holders in the telecom sector and have from their very inception complied with existing guidelines, rules and submitted themselves for scrutiny of government agencies. - TRAI must focus its efforts on enabling ISPs to provide a full range of services to Indian consumers and to compete fairly in the market.
-TRAI must especially act to remove the unfair advantages enjoyed by telecom operators who are able to bundle access services with their internet offering and thereby hurt pure play ISPs in the market place. - TRAI must heavily regulate the Service providers with Significant Market Presence to ensure that cartelization; monopolizing and unfair trade practices by them are monitored and controlled.
-On the other hand TRAI should offer a light handed approach to smaller players with incentives so that they can grow and spread their services in interest of consumers, meeting of penetration targets and competition
+This will allow ISP's to make a business case and redouble there efforts to spread their services. - IPTV markets must be open to all players who wish to enter the market. - IPTV presents no new issues regarding security, privacy etc that warrant a treatment different from that given to existing content providers

+• ISPs claims to provide IPTV and other services (e.g. internet telephony) are further reinforced by the fact that they are established license-holders in the telecom sector and have from their very inception complied with existing guidelines, rules and submitted themselves for scrutiny of government agencies.